-Details of progress made since the last report (or toward meeting degree requirements since beginning the program if this is the first report), i.e., courses completed, preparation/writing/oral defense, thesis proposal, research, chapters written/revised, conference presentations, publications:
+Details of progress made since the last report (or toward meeting degree requirements since beginning the program if this is the first report), i.e., courses completed and grades obtained, preparation/writing/oral defense, thesis proposal, research, chapters written/revised, conference presentations, publications: Student signature: Date: Supervisory Committee Members: Initial below to affirm that you have read the student's report on this page.
+Supervisor: Committee Member: Committee Member: Committee Member:

-Student signature:

-Supervisory Committee Members: Initial below to affirm that you have read the student's report on this page.

-Supervisor:

-Committee Member: Committee Member:

-Committee Member:

-Student ID# First Name Family Nam ie Supervisor's report( Thi s section must not be filled o out by the stude ent and must not be left bla ınk.)
-Part A: Progress Please indicate if the stude ent is a scholarship holder of OGS 🗌  SSHRC or has other major compet itive funding Courses completed to date and grades obtained: Has a research proposal b een submitted?
-NO 🗌 YE S Date: If not, when is the student expected to submit?
-Date: - How soon can the student expect to receive feedback on submissions? nission to write and approval to Date: Goals for the next interval of (attached or ne additional p age if necessa ry): • \sim \wedge · Anticipated date for the cor npletion of degree requiremen ts: Date:
+Supervisor's report (This section must not be filled out by the student and must not be left blank.)
+Part A: Progress Please indicate if the student is a scholarship holder of OGS NSERC SSHRC CIHR or has other major competitive funding Has a research proposal been submitted?
+NO YES Date: If not, when is the student expected to submit?
+Date: How soon can the student expect to receive feedback on submissions?
+Has student received permission to write and approval to defend?
+NO Yes Date: Goals for the next interval of(attached one additional page if necessary): Anticipated date for the completion of degree requirements: Date: